tact-lang/docs-obsolete/tact-design.md

 };
 ```

-or using sugared version:
+or using a sugared version:
 ```
 struct Foo {
   /* fields and methods */
 }
 ```

 It is also possible to generalize structs using compile-time functions.
-To learn more, see [Generics section](#generics).
+To learn more, see the [Generics section](#generics).

 Usage of the struct types:
 ```